 Treatment Options for Expressing Emotions

 Therapy is a great tool for helping people develop self-awareness of their feelings, and can help someone learn to identify and express their emotions better.
-Acceptance and commitment therapy, Dialectical behavioral therapy and emotion-focused coping are some options for those wanting to learn to better express their emotions.
+Acceptance and commitment therapy, dialectical behavioral therapy and emotion-focused coping are some options for those wanting to learn to better express their emotions.

 Therapy options for learning to express emotions include: